Reconnection to Nature;

 Appreciating its importance to mental and physical wellbeing,

-I am very excited to announce Paddle Against Plastic’s 2018 expedition: Stand-up paddleboarding from Lands End to John O’Groats.
+I have now set off on my Paddle Against Plastic’s 2018 expedition: Stand-up paddleboarding from Lands End to John O’Groats!
 This is a challenge I have been planning and building up to for the last few years, something that excites me and also scares me.

 The on-land version of Lands End to John O’Groats is a popular challenge with cyclists and hikers, spanning the length of Great Britain from South to North.
 It has never yet been attempted on SUP.
 It will be an extreme challenge, incorporating paddling along sections of coast facing in all directions – East, West, North and South.
 Travelling on a stand up paddleboard, I will be very vulnerable to the many tidal races around countless headlands, and an entire coastline exposed to strong winds and swell.
 The challenge will finish up in Scotland – famous for its big waves and wind, suddenly changeable weather and man-eating midges.